susam/pcface/README.md

 ### Python API

-The following steps shows how to get started with the Python API:
+The following steps show how to get started with the Python API:

  1. First download and extract the font file for Oldschool IBM EGA
     9x14: